nfa-vfxim/docs/index.rst

 Each class has it's own section meant for information and/or tutorials you'd like to share with the rest of the class.
 The contents tree on the left shows all sections.

+.. note:: This documentation is supported in multiple languages.
+Click `here <https://wiki.vfxim.nl/nl/latest>`_ to switch to the Dutch version.

 .. note:: In case you're here as a curator, head over to the :ref:`maintenance` page to find out how to add articles and maintain languages.

 .. toctree::